ChrisK91/Checklists/content/_index.md

 date: 2021-08-03
 ---

 Here I collect a variety of checklists.
-The come from a variety of sources, including articles, books, and personal experience.
+They come from a variety of sources, including articles, books, and personal experience.
 For obvious reasons, you should not rely on these lists alone, as I cannot guarantee that the will always be correct.
 This page is very much a work in progress.
 If you are interested in the source code used to generate these files, you can find them via the button below.

 Use the "Checklists"-Button in the top right to get started.